dair-iitd/KBI/README.md

 # Knowledge Base Inference
-This project contains Pytorch and Keras(theano) implementation of Knowledge Base Inference (KBI) Models used in the following publications [1][2].
+This project contains Pytorch and Keras(theano) implementation of Knowledge Base Inference (KBI).
+Models used in the following publications [1][2].
 The code has been developed at Indian Institute of Technology, Delhi (IIT Delhi).
 The KBI model in this repository traines over structured knowledge bases like FB15k, WN18, NYT-FB and Yago3-10.
 You can also add your own KB seamlessly.

 [1] Mitigating the Effect of Out-of-Vocabulary Entity Pairs in Matrix Factorization for KB Inference.
 Jain, Prachi and Murty, Shikhar and ., Mausam and Chakarbarti, Soumen.
 IJCAI 2018

 [2] Type-Sensitive Knowledge Base Inference Without Explicit Type Supervision.
 Jain, Prachi and Kumar, Pankaj and ., Mausam and Chakarbarti, Soumen.
 ACL 2018

 ## Repository Navigation: